3MFConsortium/spec_displacement/3MF Displacement Extension.md

 The \<disp2dcoords> element maps a vertex of a triangle to a position in image space (U, V coordinates).
 Displacement mapping allows texture images to  produce a new geometry by the displacement of the surface triangle.

-**u, v** - The U, V coordinates within the texture image.
+**u, v** - The u, v coordinates within the texture image.
 The lower left corner of the texture is the u, v coordinate (0,0), and the upper right coordinate is (1,1).
 The UV values are not restricted to this range.
 When the UV coordinates exceed the [0,1] range, the tilestyleu and tilestylev MUST be applied according to the tiling specified in [3.1 Displacement2D](#31-displacement2d).

 **n** - The index to the normalized displacement vector, defined by the \<normvector> elements in the selected \<normvectorgroup>.